 You need to select your paper carefully.
 If you do not use the proper paper, you increase the probability of paper jams and misfeeds.
 The stocks you use must meet the specifications set forth by Xerox for operability in the printer.
-For additional information about paper specifications, refer to your System Overview Guide and to Helpful Facts about Paper , both delivered with your printer.
+For additional information about paper specifications, refer to Helpful Facts about Paper , delivered with your printer.

-Acceptable paper stocks and sizes Your 4050 or 4090 printer accepts the following standard size cut- sheet papers:
+Acceptable paper stocks and sizes Your DocuPrint Model 92C printer accepts the following standard size cut-sheet papers:

-US Letter: 8.5 by 11 inches / 216 by 279 mm
+• US Letter: 8.5 by 11 inches / 216 by 279 mm

 • US Legal: 8.5 by 14 inches / 216 by 356 mm

 • A4: 8.27 by 11.69 inches / 210 by 297 mm

 Recommended weight and grade: Use a good quality, xerographic-grade paper.
 For best results, use paper that is 20-pound or 80 gsm (grams per square meter) bond, xerographic grade.
 Xerox 4024 Dual Purpose Paper provides optimal performance in the printer.
-Refer to the consumable supplies table in this appendix.
+Refer to the consumable supplies table, later in this appendix.

 Use paper within these parameters:

 Lightest: 20-pound or 80 gsm bond

-Heaviest: 110-pound or 200-gsm index.
+Heaviest: 110-pound or 200 gsm index.